 7.6.
 The administration of the school will ensure a smooth and timely flow of communication about important dates and information to parents, students, staff, and board.

 8.1.
-The Board of Trustees shall be comprised of men and women who share a deep sense of commitment to Six Rivers Montessori and Montessori philosophy.
+The Board of Directors shall be comprised of men and women who share a deep sense of commitment to Six Rivers Montessori and Montessori philosophy.
 In all matters, they consider the overall best interests of the school over their own interests or over the interests of any constituent group within the school community.

 8.1.1.
-The primary responsibility of the Board of Trustees is to ensure that the institutional identity, mission, and core values and beliefs about education that define the nature of the school are established and re-examined and refined.
+The primary responsibility of the Board of Directors is to ensure that the institutional identity, mission, and core values and beliefs about education that define the nature of the school are established and re-examined and refined.